What Is Mediation in Workers’ Compensation?

-Mediation in work comp is a common issue.
+Mediation in Georgia workers’ compensation is a common issue.
 Sometimes, an insurance company will offer to mediate the claim.
 If you have never been through the process, you may have no idea what it is.
 The post below will walk you through a common mediation process and typical steps that occur in every mediation.
 Mediations play a critical role when both parties can’t agree on a settlement, so review the information below to understand what to expect in a Georgia workers’ compensation mediation.

 Any negotiations or discussions during a mediation are confidential and will not come out in court.
 However, it is always critical to be truthful during all discussions.
 Also, a mediation is an informational process and not under oath.
 So, information shared in a mediation can’t be shared with a judge at a later date.

-Finally, a mediation can take place at the State Board or with a “private” mediator in their office.
+Finally, a mediation can take place at the State Board in Atlanta, GA or with a “private” mediator in their office.
 Sometimes, both parties will agree to hold the meeting in another venue such as an attorney office or similar venue.
+I held mediations last week in offices in Alpharetta and Marietta, so location doesn’t matter when it comes to mediations.

 Request Free Consultation – No Fee